cuboids/cuboids.github.io/_posts/2020-01-14-don't-trust-the-minimalists.md

 Minimalism is a tool that can assist you in finding freedom. . . .
 Freedom from the trappings of the consumer culture we’ve built our lives around.
 Real freedom.
 </blockquote></p>

 <p>How wonderful!
 So you are telling me&mdash;an innocent deer ensnared in the trappings of consumer culture&mdash;that there is a way out?
 And this way out starts with paying $15 for your book on minimalism and $150 for an "on-the-go" coffee machine?
 I should mention that the Pakt Coffee Kit team includes a marketer, <i>the</i> job which perpetuates consumer culture.
-If that's not enough, the YouTube videos of the Minimalists include plenty of affiliate links (unlike luminouscuboids, see <a href="https://cuboids.page.link/cuboids">cuboids.page.link/cuboids</a>).</p>
+If that's not enough, the YouTube videos of the Minimalists include plenty of affiliate links (unlike <i>luminouscuboids</i>, see <a href="https://cuboids.page.link/cuboids">cuboids.page.link/cuboids</a>).</p>

 <p>A bit further on, they write:</p>